Installing and Managing Nginx on Ubuntu: A Complete Beginner Guide

 If you have an account, you can start the Nginx installation process by logging in as a non-root user.

-More importantly, to use Nginx on your server, you need to buy a suitable Linux VPS with sufficient resources and then install Nginx on your Ubuntu server by following the steps below.
+More importantly, to use Nginx on your server, you need to buy Linux VPS with sufficient resources and then install Nginx on your Ubuntu server by following the steps below.

 Step 1: Install Nginx